Webcam model: Terminology

+The generally derogatory and pejorative term camwhore was used in print as early as November 2001.
+While commonly applied to sexually explicit performers, the term has also been applied to non-explicit female livestreamers on platforms such as Twitch and YouTube.

 Camming industry

 As of 2016, the money generated by camming sites was upwards of US$2 billion annually.
 The pornography business as a whole is estimated to be about $5 billion.
 According to the web traffic analysis service Compete.com, LiveJasmin generates more than 9 million unique viewers a month.
-Similar webcam model hosting sites such as Chaturbate, CAM4, and MyFreeCams boast 4.1 million, 3.7 million and 2 million unique monthly visitors, respectively.
+Similar webcam model hosting sites such as Chaturbate, Cam4, and MyFreeCams boast 4.1 million, 3.7 million and 2 million unique monthly visitors, respectively.
 Certain hosting sites such as the aforementioned Chaturbate, LiveJasmin, ManyVids, and many other providers also offer payment in cryptocurrency.

 The decentralized business model of camming has upended the pornography industry in multiple ways.
 Camming revenue has been severely cutting into the profits of the pornographic movie business, which has also been eroded for several years by piracy and the distribution of free sexual content on the Internet.
 The pornographic film industry used to be male-dominated, except for the performers.
 Since camming requires only a video camera, broadband service, and a computer, there has now been a power reversal, and female webcam performers are driving the industry.
 Todd Blatt, a former pornographic movie producer, has said, "If you're the middle guy who has been eating off this industry for 20 years, it's a big change.
 The girls don't need anybody."

 The new revolution that the decentralized camming industry has brought also challenged many cultural stereotypes concerning both the camgirls and their customers.
 Ethnography researcher Dr Theresa Senft became a camgirl for a year while doing four years of research for her 2008 book Camgirls: Celebrity and Community in the Age of Social Networks.
 Senft has described herself as "the first academic camgirl" while becoming a "camgirl writing about camgirls."
 Anna Katzen, a camgirl who has a postgraduate degree from Harvard, stated during an interview: